bookercodes/pusher-chatkit-tut/README.md

 export default App
 ```

-Normally, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen` in the `render` function.
+* Normally, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen`

-When we render `ChatScreen`, we pass `this.state.username` as a prop.
-Now, `ChatScreen` has all the information needed to connect to Chatkit.
-Let's do that next...
+* Remember how we updated `this.state.username` in the previous step?
+In the above snippet we pass it to `ChatScreen`

+Now that `ChatScreen` has a username, we can connect to Chatkit and start to think about the core of our chat app.

 ## Step 6.
 Connect to Chatkit